advertise

 Mercury Levels

 As the risk of mercury poisoning is generally low, mercury levels in fish are not routinely monitored across B.C. lakes and streams.
 Mercury can accumulate in fish muscle tissue, with larger-sized predatory species like lake trout, bass, and walleye tending to accumulate the highest amounts.
 Currently, only four areas in B.C. have consumption advisories because of higher mercury levels.
+Some areas notice the high amounts above national guidelines; these advisories are for Small bass on Vancouver Island and also the Gulf Islands (Region 1).
+In addition to the general public, children, pregnant and also women of childbearing age and breastfeeding must be careful about the consumption of Smallmouth Bass.
+More information on mercury in fish and fish consumption can be found in the HealthLinkBC Food Safety.

 Fishing Dictionary and Sources